researcher2/quickdose/README.md

 1. Run `./build.sh` in the ROOT directory.
 This also runs a Vue3 build.
 2. `RAILS_ENV=production RAILS_SERVE_STATIC_ASSETS=true rails server`

+You'll need to put this behind a load balancer with HTTPS in order to install the service worker and enable offline functionality.

 ## Environment Setup

 We have tested on Ubuntu 22 with rbenv and Node 16